 'The Batman' shoot suspended after positive COVID-19 test

-A member of production on “The Batman” has tested postive for COVID-19 and the U.K shoot has been temporarily suspended.
+A person working on “The Batman” production has tested positive for COVID-19 and the U.K shoot has been temporarily suspended.

 A spokesperson for Warner Bros. said Thursday that the individual is currently isolating in accordance with established protocols.

-Robert Pattinson is starring as the caped crusader in the new film from director Matt Reeves which had resumed filming just a few days ago after an almost six-month hiatus because of the coronavirus pandemic.
+Robert Pattinson is starring as the caped crusader in the new film from director Matt Reeves which had resumed filming a few days ago after an almost six-month hiatus because of the coronavirus pandemic.
+It was one of the first major productions to resume in the U.K. with enhanced safety and distancing measures in place.

+Hollywood has been slowly and cautiously getting back to work around the world in the COVID-era.
+“Jurassic World: Dominion” is another major Hollywood production that started up again recently in the U.K., at Pinewood Studios outside of London.
+And other blockbusters have been filming around the world including Disney's “Avatar” in New Zealand.
+Each country has its own set of safety protocols and guidelines.

+Regardless of how eager people are to get back on set, uncertainty looms over the safety of it, liabilities and public relations headaches should anyone get sick.
+The New York Times reported in August that a few crewmembers on Universal's “Jurassic World” had tested positive, had quarantined and no one became seriously ill.